jfray/smores/README.md

 * honcho start will start all your services

 ## Create Database 💬
- * Smack uses the Flango pattern (Flask in the front, Django in the back), as described [here](https://github.com/kennethreitz/flango) by @kennethreitz
+ * Smores uses the Flango pattern (Flask in the front, Django in the back), as described [here](https://github.com/kennethreitz/flango) by @kennethreitz
- * The traditional `app.py` for Flask is instead `smack/frontend.py`
+ * The traditional `app.py` for Flask is instead `smores/frontend.py`
- * Build the DB by updating `smack/settings.py` with your database connection information, then run `python manage.py migrate --run-syncdb`
+ * Build the DB by updating `smores/settings.py` with your database connection information, then run `python manage.py migrate --run-syncdb`

 ## Phonenumber Data Model 💬
 * Number: User's phone number, string, length=10 (US Only), 25 (Int'l)